curityio/maven-archetypes/saml-attribute-provider-archetype/src/main/resources/archetype-resources/README.rst

 ${pluginName} SAML Attribute Provider Plugin
 ============================================

-A custom SAML Attribute Provider plugin for the Curity Identity Server.
+A custom SAML Attribute Provider plugin for the Curity Identity Server, to enable retrieval of user attributes to issue to SAML assertions in custom ways.

 Building the Plugin
 ~~~~~~~~~~~~~~~~~~~